Hyperemesis gravidarum: Epidemiology

 Vomiting is a common condition affecting about 50% of pregnant women, with another 25% having nausea.
 However, the incidence of HG is only 0.3–1.5%.
 After preterm labor, hyperemesis gravidarum is the second most common reason for hospital admission during the first half of pregnancy.
 Factors such as infection with Helicobacter pylori, a rise in thyroid hormone production, low age, low body mass index before pregnancy, multiple pregnancies, molar pregnancies, and a history of hyperemesis gravidarum have been associated with the development of HG.

 History

 Thalidomide was prescribed for treatment of HG in Europe until it was recognized that thalidomide is teratogenic and is a cause of phocomelia in neonates.

 Etymology

 Hyperemesis gravidarum is from the Greek hyper-, meaning excessive, and emesis, meaning vomiting, and the Latin gravidarum, the feminine genitive plural form of an adjective, here used as a noun, meaning "pregnant [woman]".
 Therefore, hyperemesis gravidarum means "excessive vomiting of pregnant women".

 Notable cases

 Author Charlotte Brontë is often thought to have had hyperemesis gravidarum.
-She died in 1855 four months pregnant, having been affected by intractable nausea and vomiting throughout her pregnancy and was unable to tolerate food or even water.
+She died in 1855, four months pregnant, having been affected by intractable nausea and vomiting throughout her pregnancy, and was unable to tolerate food or even water.

 Catherine, Princess of Wales was hospitalised due to hyperemesis gravidarum during her first pregnancy, and was treated for the same condition during the subsequent two.

-Comedienne Amy Schumer cancelled the remainder of a tour due to hyperemesis gravidarum.
+Comedian Amy Schumer cancelled the remainder of her tour due to hyperemesis gravidarum.